Xls1994/DeepLearn/README.md

-# DeepLearn
+# DeepLearnDocuments for NLP
-Some useful books for NLP and Deep learning
+Some useful books for NLP and Deep learning</br>
+inculde theano,numpy,tensorflow,keras